 Regulatory Sandbox: IRDAI’s regulatory Sandbox is one of the most significant steps towards innovation and maturity for the industry.
 A secured test environment to execute new ideas will lead to improved coverage, eased accessibility, faster processing and lesser rejection of claims for consumers.

 Natural calamities: Climate change did and will continue to affect India with unpredictable natural calamities.
 In light of the rise of floods incidents in several states, home and property insurance can offer robust financial protection and resilience for the masses.
 General awareness however, remains low as evidenced by the Kerala floods, where out of 70,000 impacted homes, only 5 percent were insured.

 New age risks: Persistent cyber threats continue to rise in India.
 The growth of digitization will create new forms of security risks to critical infrastructure.

 Conversational commerce: By 2020, every three in four policy purchases is estimated to be influenced by digital channels.
 This has led to a paradigm shift for insurers who are now addressing the needs of the tech-savvy generation with 24X7 AI-chatbots.

 Emergence of New Age products: The year saw a slew of innovative products in the form of bite-sized insurance policies also called as Sachet products with low premiums.
 This new model will continue to see innovations in pricing flexibility, value for money, convenience and awareness for customers in the long run.

-With all eyes towards 2020, the future of General Insurance industry looks extremely promising aided with favourable regulatory framework, deeper personalisation of products and growing digital customer-centricity.
+With all eyes towards 2021, the future of General Insurance industry looks extremely promising aided with favorable regulatory framework, deeper personalization of products and growing digital customer-centricity.